-The standard to treat patients as day cases (for BADS procedures) was not achieved in July.
-Performance remains variable but within tolerances.
+The standard performance to treat patients as day cases (for BADS procedures) remains variable but within tolerances.

 The main reasons for patients not being treated as a day case are:

 - Anaesthetic or medical reasons - Surgical reasons e.g. bleeding, pain, unexpected problems during surgery, operation turned out to be more complex than anticipated - Patient social status no responsible adult at home or distance to travel